leecallen35/find-SRs/README.md

   1.353
   1.37764

-(This represents a "feature" that should probably be eliminated: SR data for 2023-01-02 from historical data ending in 2022-07-29 is inappropriate.)
+(This represents a "feature" that should probably be eliminated: I ran it using historical data ending in 2022-07-29, so it really shouldn't calculate SR zones for 2023-01-02)